Welcome to the Traders Laboratory Forums.

 Apart form these short comings I love NT, it is more flexible programming wise than any other platform I know.
 Which might make it very difficult to develop indicators for non programmers.

-Degrees mean nothing in geek world .
+Degrees mean nothing in geek world :D.

 I guess I will have to be the lone dissenter here.
 Neoticker is the best charting platform I've ever used.
 Now I did not always feel that way.
 It was created by a trader for real traders.
 I never understood that, until my 3rd month of using it.
-When I first started using NT, I really found it to be a pain in the rear, however, once I got over the initial learning curve, I promised myself that I would never go back to tradestation or any other platform.
+When I first started using NT, I really found it to be a pain in the rear, however, once I got over the initial learning curve, I promised myself that I would never go back to Tradestation or any other platform.

 Pros: